sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 - CNP packets generated by server typically marked with DSCP 48, default DSCP 48 mapped to Q6 to give high priority scheduling.
 - All other DSCP/DOT1P -> TC0 -> PG7 -> Q0

-- Default DSCP 24&26 are general use for RDMA from server world in case RDMA traffic coming from different DSCP, SONIC provides option to change default DSCP-TC map.
+- Default DSCP 24&26 are general use for RDMA from server world in case RDMA traffic coming from different DSCP, SONiC provides option to change default DSCP-TC map.
 But recommends to use traffic class 3.

 - Configure buffers from lossy to lossless i.e refer 2.2.4
 - ECN is enabled on Q3